joseareia/ctemplate/README.md

 // Without any arguments
 $ ctemplate

-// Without -p flag followed by the path
+// With -p flag followed by the path
 $ ctemplate -p /some/random/directory
 ```